 - Acquiring adequate talent is fast and easy: The market for outsourced software development is vast, providing specialists in all different kinds of technologies and disciplines.
 You can hire an experienced team with the skill set you need in a few weeks, as opposed to the months it often takes to hire in-house talent.
 Moreover, by going through an external vendor, you can add or remove team members as needed, or adjust project timelines as needed, and pay only for the services you use.

-- Access to expertise carriers: Usually, outsourcing companies have some relevant expertise.
+- Access to expertise carriers: Usually, outsourcing vendors have some relevant expertise.
 For example, if you would like to develop a mobile app for a healthcare project, it would be good to find a company with experience in that sector.

 The disadvantages of outsourcing include: